Annapurna Base Camp Trek Distance

 The Annapurna Base Camp Trek is an eminently doable trekking distance for most hikers if properly prepared.

-This is the kind of trek that one can well enjoy at all fitness levels.
+This is the kind of trek that one can enjoy at all fitness levels.
 And, of course, with infrastructure and well-marked trails, it will surely be safe and enjoyable.

 So choose the right season, adjust the distances depending on weather modification, and physically and psychologically prepare for this beautiful journey.